 And there were a couple other statements he made.

-Now, I want to, before we have more on him, I want to show you my.
+Now, I want to, before we have more on him, I want to show you my, so he's the incoming president of Oxford Union.

 So when I was there just a few months ago, defending free speech, defending the right to be offended, making a point about how we cannot allow this to go to the people who would choose to be violent.

-Um, he was not the president of the time.
+He was not the president of the time.

-Let me just show you a small portion of that speech, and then we'll have more on him.
+Let me just show you a small portion of that speech and then we'll have more on him.

 Oh, oh, we're just doing an image.

-Okay, actually, we'll we'll do the video tomorrow.
+Okay, actually, we'll do the video tomorrow.

-Um, I have to say the place itself was so obviously fallen to the woke ideas.
+I have to say the place itself was so obviously fallen to the woke ideas.

-The um there was a massive trans flag in the library at Oxford.
+There was a massive trans flag in the library at Oxford.

-Um, that was the only flag that was there.
+That was the only flag that was there.

-It had been so infected that place, and now the president of Oxford Union, George Aberone, uh is clearly fine with political violence.
+And now the president of Oxford Union, George Aberoni, is clearly fine with political violence.

 As a matter of fact, here's a throwback video of him speaking at Oxford Union talking about just that.